Body of infant swept away in Harvey floodwaters recovered

 "They were in about 40 feet of water in a tree top," Stevens said.
 "It took about three hours to get to them."

-The couple had managed to get their 6-month-old daughter out of the pickup, but couldn't hold her against the rushing water.
+The couple had managed to get their 3-month-old daughter out of the pickup, but couldn't hold her against the rushing water.

 "They were trying to get to the tree and hold on with the baby and the current swept the baby away," Stevens said.